New Graduate Funding Policies

 • Graduate Research Fellow (GRF): This is a master’s or doctoral student who participates in a research project as a trainee to further their individual educational development.
 There is no service requirement for a GRF.

-• Compensation: All GRFs receive a monthly salary.
+• Compensation: All GRFs receive a monthly stipend.
 Doctoral GRFs also receive full tuition coverage.
 Master’s GRFs may receive tuition coverage at the department’s discretion.

 Minimum Compensation Levels for Each Role